Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 The only current drawback is that there are still a few uncommon and less-used reference formats that are still only supported in BIBTEX and not yet available in biblatex.
 If you are required to use one of these, you are going to be stuck with BIBTEX (unless you’d like to write a new biblatex add-on to handle it).

 The biblatex package with the biber program is therefore recommended, especially with XƎLATEX or LuaLATEX.
-From here on, I shall be concentrating on biblatex.
+From here on, I shall be using only biblatex.

 5.3.2.2 The BIBTEX file format